Protecting Your Business From Liability Claims Stemming From COVID-19 Exposure

 New York has abandoned all distinctions between business invitees and guests, and a heightened duty of care is imposed on a business owner only in specific situations, such as where a special relationship exists or children are involved.
 See Adams v.
 N.Y.C.
 Transit.
 Auth., 88 N.Y.2d 116, 122 (N.Y.
 1996).
 In New Jersey, a heightened duty of care exists for any invitee to make reasonable inspections to discover defective conditions.
 Restatement (Second) of Torts § 343 (1965).

 There is currently no specific heightened or enhanced duty for a company to follow the Centers for Disease Control and Prevention’s (CDC) guidelines.
 However, it may be best practice for businesses to follow CDC guidelines to avoid potential third-party liability claims given the abundance of information and guidance available to the public regarding social distancing and other preventative measures.
 The CDC, as well as the New York and New Jersey Departments of Health, have offered guidance to help prevent workplace exposure to COVID-19.
-This information can be found on their websites:

 Businesses should exercise reasonable diligence to understand the risks of failing to take reasonable precautionary measures.
 Failure to do so may increase exposure to health inspections and lawsuits from third parties.